Best Estate Quality Pure Kona Coffee Beans

 The Grind – Course or fine Kona Coffee Beans.

-If you purchase whole beans and we recommend you do, always grind your Pure Kona Coffee Beans as close to the brew time as possible.
+If you purchase whole beans and we recommend you do, always grind your 100% kona coffee Beans as close to the brew time as possible.
 A burr or mill grinder is preferable because all of the coffee is ground to a consistent size.
 A blade grinder is less preferable because the grind is often uneven.
 If your are normally using Kona coffee grounds at home with a blade grinder, try having it ground at the Kona Store with a burr grinder.
 The difference may be a surprise!

 Kona Bean Grind “Size Does Matter!”